King Edward VII School, Lytham: History

 Joint Christmas parties were held at either KES or QMS alternately after the school was built, to allow the boys and girls of both schools to mix respectively.

-At the outbreak of The Second World War, KES pupils spent time digging trenches and building air-raid shelters in the sand dunes for both themselves and their neighbours at Queen Mary School.
+At the outbreak of the Second World War, KES pupils spent time digging trenches and building air raid shelters in the sand dunes for both themselves and their neighbours at Queen Mary School.
 Air-raid practices were carried out and the after dark black-out meant no after school sessions were possible.
 In September 1939, 300 evacuees from Runcorn and Chorlton High Schools arrived at KES, a school designed to accommodate just 250 boys.
-This sudden influx meant that space had to be used creatively; Geometry lessons were held in the Projection Room, Field Science in the potting shed and Religious Instruction in St Paul’s Church.
+This sudden influx meant that space had to be used creatively.

 Due to the amount of evacuees arriving at both KES and QMS, increased cooperation ensued between the two schools, with classes mixing frequently and sharing of classrooms and space a regularity.
-The sixth-form began to hold shared lectures, debates and dances, paving the way for the joint dining hall to be opened.
+The sixth form began to hold shared lectures, debates and dances, paving the way for the joint dining hall to be opened.
 In September 1948, the foundation stone of the new joint dining hall for both schools was laid.
-The new building was to release space for more classrooms at both schools and would allow the King Edward’s dining hall to become the current library.
+The new building was to release space for more classrooms at both schools and would allow the King Edward's dining hall to become the library.

 As a result of Labour returning to power in 1974 and the enactment of the Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975, schools were required to choose whether to become LEA-maintained comprehensive schools or independent schools without grant.
 King Edward VII School moved from the direct grant grammar scheme to independence shortly thereafter.